reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/JBehave.md

 # ReportPortal JBehave Integration

-Agent to integrate [JBehave](https://jbehave.org/) with ReportPortal.
+There is an agent to integrate [JBehave](https://jbehave.org/) with ReportPortal.

 JBehave is a Java framework which can be used for creating clear and readable automated acceptance tests.